• USD

 Phutu

 Sodwana Bay is generally considered the best diving location in South Africa.
-It is in the northern part of the province.
+It is in the far north of the province.

-Umhlanga and Ballito, just north of Durban, offer good beaches, a variety of hotels, and guest houses.
-Both of these destinations are easily accessible from King Shaka Airport.
+Umhlanga and Ballito, just north of Durban, offer good beaches and a variety of hotels and guest houses.
+Both destinations are easily accessible from King Shaka International Airport.

 Which golf courses would you recommend?

-We recommend the golf courses - Durban Country Club, Zimbali, Prince's Grant, Champagne Sports Resort, and San Lameer.
+We recommend Durban Country Club, Zimbali, Prince’s Grant, Champagne Sports Resort, and San Lameer.

 Which game parks offer the finest safari in KZN?

-If you wish to stay in a national park camp, Hluhluwe-iMfolozi's Hilltop Camp is the best choice.
-For a fine private game reserve experience, you should consider Phinda and Mkuze Falls.
+If you wish to stay in a national-park camp, Hluhluwe–iMfolozi’s Hilltop Camp is a top choice.
+For a private-reserve experience, consider Phinda or Mkuze Falls.

-These are almost too numerous to list!
-The most popular are horse riding, hiking, fly fishing, quad biking, paintball, and leisure sports like tennis and badminton.
+Popular activities include horse riding, hiking, fly-fishing, quad biking, paintball, and leisure sports like tennis and badminton.

 Is Durban worth a visit?